Silver Haze ’s central love-story thinly veils a profoundly impactful film about forgiveness, found-family and finding yourself.

 As is characteristic of social realist films, Silver Haze offers a commentary on class.
 Polak offers a gritty look at East London, a society riddled with crime and homophobia.
 South End, therefore, appears like a haven with its pebble peaches and its cleansing waters.
 Also, a guarantee in a film of this genre are morally grey characters, who although at first appear unlikeable, soon their hardened personas have manifested as a way of tolerating their life circumstances.
 These elements make Silver Haze a perfect match for lovers of Andrea Arnold and Ken Loach, who so perfectly master the social critique.

-Silver Haze premiered at the 2023 Berlin Film Festival and will be released in select US theaters on March 1, 2024 and in UK cinemas on March 29.
+Silver Haze premiered at the 2023 Berlin Film Festival.
+The film was released in select US theaters on March 1, 2024 and in UK cinemas on March 29, and is now available to stream.